 These Greek ground turkey stuffed peppers make a hearty, healthy meal.
 Without a doubt, the addition of capers, and pepperoncinis makes these stuffed peppers burst with flavor!
+Ground turkey is such a healthy alternative to use when making dinner.

 Obviously we love a little spice in our meals, and this one delivers!
 We used smoked paprika and ancho chili powder to pack a punch!
 Additionally, we mixed feta into the rice and turkey mixture to give it a tangy flavor!
 Yummy!